Sneha-Ramparia/Smart-Surveillance-System/README.md

-# 🔒 Smart Surveillance System
+# Smart Surveillance System

-An intelligent IoT-based home security project using **ESP32-CAM**, **face recognition**, and **Telegram alerts**.
-It detects unknown faces in real-time, sends image alerts to your phone, and provides a desktop GUI for full control — all built with open-source tools.
+An IoT-based home security system using **ESP32-CAM** for live face detection and real-time alerts via **Telegram**.
+With a simple Python GUI, users can start surveillance, manage known faces, and capture intruder footage — all from one desktop interface.

 ---

-## 📸 How It Works
+## How It Works

-- 📷 ESP32-CAM streams live video over Wi-Fi.
+- ESP32-CAM streams live video over Wi-Fi.
-- 🧠 Python-based face recognition checks for known faces.
+- Face recognition detects known or unknown people.
+- If an **unknown face** is detected:
-- 🚨 Unknown face?
-It captures the frame and sends it to **Telegram**.
+  - It captures the image
+  - Sends an alert with the photo to your **Telegram** chat
-- 🖥 A user-friendly GUI lets you:
+- A custom **Tkinter GUI** lets you:
-  - Add/remove users
+  - Add/remove known users
   - Start/stop surveillance
   - View saved intruder images
-  - Record video footage
+  - Record activity manually

 ---

-## 💻 Tech Stack
+## Tech Stack

 | Component       | Technology          |
 |-----------------|---------------------|